 Attendance at school is compulsory, five days a week.
 Apart from the legal requirements for attendance, it is important that students gain continuity in their education in order to move ahead as they should.

 The school recognises that for a variety of sound reasons, such as illness, dental appointments, family emergencies etc and that students may not be able to attend on every day of school.
-In such cases, an exemption from school is granted and recorded in the roles.
+In such cases, an exemption from school is granted and recorded in the attendance records.

 It's Not OK to Be Away is a statewide initiative building a school and community approach to the issue of student attendance.
 The initiative is designed to change community and student attitudes to school attendance.
 It requires the support of both parents and the community if student attendance is to be successfully addressed.